burrsutter/rpi_HC-SR501/README.md

 ![](./images/Pi2Header.png)

 # Python usage
-The first version (poll_motion.py) sits in a loop waiting for the GPIO pin to go to a high state:
+The first version (poll_motion.py) sits in a loop waiting for the GPIO pin to go to a high state.
+To test the motion detection, have the sensor pointed away from you, and then move your hand in front the sensor to trigger the GPIO pin to read a high value.

 	root@raspberrypi:/media/github/rpi_HC-SR501# python poll_motion.py
 	PIR Module Test (CTRL+C to exit)